tektoncd/community/teps/0002-custom-tasks.md

 which eventually updates its status to signal task completion.

-To achieve this, Tekton will define a new type, `Run`, first in `v1alpha1`, with the intention of iterating and, if there's support, bringing this functionality to `v1beta1` and eventually `v1`.
+To achieve this, Tekton will define a new type, `Run`, first in `v1alpha1`, with the intention of iterating and, if there's support, bringing this functionality to `v1beta1` and eventually `v1`.
 Tekton will also implement support for this new type in the PipelineRun CRD controller, as well as document the contract for integrating with this new type, and providing